North American Art

 Left: A photo of the pianist Fletcher Henderson.
 Oxford American; Right: The 1919 poster of the film The Homesteader, directed by Oscar Micheaux.
 IMDb.

 To take a closer look at the fine arts side of things, painting and sculpture were two very popular disciplines.
 Similar to other areas of art during this period in painting, the artists preferred portraying the African-American lifestyle and their daily problems.
 The style, color palette, and material depended on the artist’s choice, as a rigid unity in these cannot be observed.
-However, in general, it is safe to say that many artists went for vivid and diverse colors in their works, to make a reference to classical African art and clothing.
+However, in general, it is safe to say that many artists went for vivid and diverse colors in their works, to refer to classical African art and clothing.
 Several artists such as Loïs Mailou Jones, Aaron Douglas, and Jacob Lawrence created paintings that were very unique, modern, and eclectic.
 On the other hand, painters like William Edouard Scott and Palmer Hayden embraced a more modest style in their works that resembled traditional European art.

 Harlem Renaissance: Left: Aaron Douglas, The Judgment Day, 1939, National Gallery of Art, Washington, DC, USA; Right: Palmer Hayden, The Janitor Who Paints, ca. 1937, Smithsonian American Art Museum, Washington, DC, USA.